Harvey Wallbanger Cake

 Some say Duke Antone invented the drink; others claim it grew popular thanks to smart marketing and the rise of the cocktail scene shown in shows like Mad Men.

-Either way, this cake captures that same easygoing party spirit — and it’s still one of the favorite cakes people love to bake for special occasions.
+Either way, this cake captures that same easygoing party spirit.
+To this day it is still one of the favorite cakes people love to bake for special occasions.

 Fun fact: You can still find this original recipe in community cookbooks and on classic recipe cards from the Discovery Family of old food favorites, alongside other gems like poke cakes and retro tasty treats!